 According to South Loop Living, a website dedicated to “celebrating, exploring, and sharing the heart, soul, and energy of the Near South Side,” South Loop is better defined by its micro-communities, each with its own unique personality.
 Here is their take on South Loop’s map:

 - Size: Despite the fact that South Loop has no officially recognized boundaries, City-Data places its area at 2.308 square miles.

 - Population: Nearly 100,000 people live in the 60607, 60605 and 60616 area codes.
 You will find a nearly even 50/50 split according to gender.

 - Marital Status: 49% never married, 34% married.
 The rest are either separated, widowed or divorced.

 - Median Income for Residents Aged 25-44: ~ $66,000 annually

 Parks and Greenspace

-The proximity of South Loop to natural areas, green spaces and outdoor activities is one of the most attractive characteristics of the neighborhood.
-Choose one or two parks to visit when you come to South Loop to get a feel for what everyday, yet still out of the ordinary, life is like here.
+The proximity of South Loop to natural areas, green spaces, and outdoor activities are one of the most attractive characteristics of the neighborhood.
+Choose one or two parks to visit when you come to South Loop to get a feel for what every day, yet still out of the ordinary, life is like here.